 Benefits of Radiation Safety Training and Awareness

-The benefits of a company safety culture are many.
-Most importantly, awareness and routine training saves lives.
+Awareness and routine training saves lives.
 This can take many forms, including:

 - Maintaining current certifications and licensures